Pambazo: Ingredients and preparation

+Pambazos are made from white bread without a crispy crust.

+The bread is filled with potato and chorizo, dipped in warm red guajillo pepper sauce, fried, and garnished with shredded lettuce, salsa (sauce), crema (cream), and queso fresco (fresh cheese).

+In the Mexican state of Veracruz at social events, small pambazos, called pambacitos ("little pambazos"), are served instead of canapés.

 History

 The pambazo bread got its name from the Ladino word pan basso (Spanish pan bajo) or low-class bread from Mexico's viceregal period.
 During that period, there were bakeries in Mexico dedicated solely to this type of bread named 'panbasserias' (pambacerías).